-Monday, 16 June 2025 Register by:
+Register by: Monday, 16 June 2025

-Enquiries: Email bestmed-agm@bestmed.co.za
+Email bestmed-agm@bestmed.co.za

 You will receive a user guide to navigate the virtual event platform prior to the AGM.
 Should you wish to submit a motion for the AGM, kindly email it to bestmed-agm@bestmed.co.za by no later than Thursday, 12 June 2025.